altenwald/exampple/README.md

 ```

 The time could appear in milliseconds (ms) if the amount is less than 1 second or in seconds (s) otherwise.

+## Telemetry

+In addition to the logs regarding the stanzas we have the following information to be gathered by telemetry:

+- `[:xmpp, :request, :success]`
+- `[:xmpp, :request, :failure]`
+- `[:xmpp, :request, :timeout]`

+All of them register `duration` in milliseconds so, you can get the maximum, minimum, average, percentile and more statistics from the duration of the stanzas inside of the system based on if they are correct (success), wrong (failure) or was not attended (timeout).

 ## Testing